shrimbly/smol-video/README.md

 # Smol-Video

-A professional Windows application that adds a context menu option to optimize video files using FFmpeg.
+Adds a context menu option to optimize video files using FFmpeg.
 Simply right-click on any video file and select "Optimise video" to compress it with high quality settings.

 ## Features